Ace (Doctor Who): Other appearances

 Other spin-off media give contradictory versions of Ace's eventual fate.
 The comic strip in Doctor Who Magazine has Ace killed off just prior to the events of the 1996 television movie (Ground Zero, DWM #238-#242).
 In the webcast audio play Death Comes to Time, Ace inherits the mantle of the Time Lords when they become extinct.

-Ace's first name is Dorothy, and production notes suggest that it was intended that her last name would be Gale, an allusion to The Wonderful Wizard of Oz, given the fact that she was transported to Iceworld via a time storm.
+Ace's first name is Dorothy, and production notes suggested a possible last name of Gale if desired, an allusion to The Wonderful Wizard of Oz.
 In another contradiction, the novels (and, following their lead, Big Finish audio plays) have given Ace the last name of McShane.
 A sequence of BBC Books' Past Doctor Adventures set after Survival and written by Mike Tucker and Robert Perry used the "Dorothy Gale" name, as the authors were unaware of the name used in the New Adventures.
-This was eventually resolved to some extent when the novel Loving the Alien (novel) by Tucker and Perry saw the original Ace (Dorothy Gale) shot and killed, but replaced by an Ace from another universe whose real name is "Dorothy McShane".
+This was eventually resolved to some extent when the novel Loving the Alien by Tucker and Perry saw the original Ace (Dorothy Gale) shot and killed, but replaced by an Ace from another universe whose real name is "Dorothy McShane".
 Loving the Alien also makes it clear that all the television episodes and Tucker/Perry novels occur before the New Adventures, thus reconciling the different ranges.

 Sophie Aldred has voiced Ace for several audio plays produced by Big Finish Productions, alongside Sylvester McCoy as the Seventh Doctor and, in some stories, Lisa Bowerman as Bernice Summerfield or Philip Olivier as Hex Schofield.
 In one of these stories, The Rapture, Ace discovers that she has a brother named Liam, of whom she had no previous knowledge.
 As the more experienced traveller, Ace has developed a slightly flirtatious mentor-teacher relationship with Hex.
 How the audio plays tie in with the other media is not clear, and the continuity of the various lines may not match up with each other.